MUSIC 2CC3A Harmony

 - Topics and Readings

-2CC3 is a continuation of the Year-1 harmony course 1CC3, and comprises a series of assignments, in-class tests, a midterm project in Term 2 and a final exam in April 2016.
-Course topics include figuration, leading tone seventh chords, mixture, applied V and VII, diatonic modulation, seventh chords with added dissonance, Phrygian II, augmented sixths, and extended chromaticism.
+2CC3 is a continuation of the Year-1 harmony course 1CC3, and comprises a series of assignments, in-class tests, a midterm project in Term 2 and a final exam in April 2017.
+By the end of the course students will have a working knowledge of figuration, leading tone seventh chords, mixture, applied V and VII, diatonic modulation, seventh chords with added dissonance, Phrygian II, augmented sixths, and extended chromaticism.

 Textbooks, Materials & Fees:

 Matthew Woolhouse.
 Second-Level Harmony: An eBook Designed to Accompany Music 2CC3.

 Aldwell and Schachter.
 Harmony and Voice Leading.
 4th Edition